DhaatuTheGamer/DhaatuTheGamer/README.md

-- 👋 Hi, I’m @DhaatuTheGamer
+- 👋 Hi, I’m  ... @DhaatuTheGamer
-- 👀 I’m interested in codind, web- developing, Software developing
+- 👀 I’m interested in ...
+Coding, Web- Developing, Software Developing.
 - 🌱 I’m currently learning  ...
-CSS, JAVA, HTML, Python, JavaScript, Flutter
+CSS, JAVA, HTML, Python, JavaScript, Flutter.
 - 💞️ I’m looking to collaborate on  ...
+For now lets play with the Codes.
 - 📫 How to reach me  ... chowdhaat2000@gmail.com

 <!---
 DhaatuTheGamer/DhaatuTheGamer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.